 All Schools in the Seckford family are governed by a board of trustees.
-The Secretary of State for Education and the Seckford Foundation have the ability to nominate individuals or charities to become members.
+The Secretary of State for Education have the ability to nominate individuals or charities to become members.
 Trustees on the board are appointed by the members.
-The current members of the Trust are the Seckford Foundation, Mr J S Fletcher, Mr R Finbow and Mr J Wellesley Wesley (Chair of the Trust).
+The current members of the Trust are Mr J S Fletcher, Mr R Finbow and Mr J Wellesley Wesley (Chair of the Trust).
 The Trustees meet at least four times per year.

-You can read more about our trustees by visiting the Seckford Education Trust website here.
+You can read more about our trustees by visiting the Seckford Education Trust website.
 This also includes details of the dates of appointment, term of office, attendance records and relevant business and pecuniary interests of members, trustees and local governors.

 Sub-committees feed into the Trust Board, namely the Finance Audit and Resources Committee, and the Nominations Committee.
 In addition there are Local Advisory Bodies for each of the Trust’s Schools (Beccles, Ixworth, Maidstone and Causton, and Saxmundham).
 Click here for the terms of reference of these committees and Local Advisory Bodies.